ChrisChinchilla/Chip-Shop/manual.md

 ##### Use income stream
 There are times when you need a cash injection into your company to keep wages paid or push forward for a big release.
 If you decide to make use of an income stream, place a counter representing your colour into the income stream of choice and follow the instructions written there.
 Players may only take advantage of income streams **three** times in the game and all will have some kind of negative affect on your company in the short or long term.
 If a player has already taken three income streams then they may take no more.

-#### 3. Update products and scores (Not in 1st turn)
+#### 3. Update products and scores
 In this phase the status of products are updated and scores adjusted.

 In current turn order players take the following steps:

-1. If a player is ready to build a product, **add all the resources allocated to it back to the counter store** and move the product card from the player factory into the public playing area.
+1. If a player is ready to build a product, **discard all the resources allocated to it** and move the product card from the player factory into the public playing area.
 2. Add piles of money tokens equal to the number of turns the product will remain in play (marketing resources allocated), with each pile containing tokens equal to the profits per turn score (players current loyalty score).
 3. Adjust scores based on the product(s) built.
 Any revenue the product brings doesn't occur until the beginning of the next turn.